Cecil logo

 The main language, defined by its code.

-language: <language code> # unique code (`en` by default)
+language: <code> # unique code (`en` by default)

 languages

-List of available languages, used for pages and templates localization.
+Options of available languages, used for pages and templates localization.

 languages: